 I’ve been writing this here blog for nearly a year now.
 It’s been quite a journey.
 It’s given me so much and taken up so much of my time and my thoughts, but I think that all the ways that it has enriched me is for another post, another day, though very soon, so look out for it!
 Today, I want to share some of the things that I’ve learned in this first year.
-They are in no particular order, and I don’t profess to be an expert, but I want to share the things that I have figured out in the hope that they might just help someone else out….
+These are for people who have got a blog up and running, but if you’re just starting out, I’d definitely recommend using Peoples Host and WordPress to set yourself up with the best possible start.
+These tips are then in no particular order, and I don’t profess to be an expert, but I want to share my 20 top tips for bloggers in the hope that they might just help someone else out….

 1. Join Twitter.
 I was actually already on Twitter when I started to blog, but that aside, I’d always recommend that bloggers join Twitter as there is such a huge helpful and friendly blogging community to be found there.